SymphonyPlatformSolutions/symphony-expense-bot-python/README.md

 * This project was created to demonstrate how to use elements and a simple AWS Textract integration
 * Note that not all receipts can be read/extracted successfuly using AWS Textract
-* See the below sample receipt as one that works with the extraction logic in python/processors/img_processor
+* See the below sample receipt as one that works with the text extraction logic in python/processors/img_processor

 ![Receipt](resources/receipt.png)